Efficient Trajectory Optimization for Autonomous Racing via Formula-1 Data-Driven Initialization: Learning-Based Raceline Prediction

 \subsection{Network Architecture}

 The goal of our proposed raceline network is to predict the lateral offset $d_{\text{target}}$ from the track centerline within a given target look-ahead window~(see Fig.~\ref{fig:cnn_architecture}).
 To this end, we us a sliding window approach, i.e., the network processes two centerline-aligned input windows, a history raceline and a future racetrack window.
 Both windows contain local track geometry features, including the reference-line curvature $\kappa$ and the left and right track border offsets $b_{\text{left}}$ and $b_{\text{right}}$.
-In addition, the history window includes the expert raceline offset $d_{\text{race}}$, providing contextual information about the expected driving style.
+In addition, the history window includes the expert raceline offset~$d_{\text{race}}$, providing contextual information about the expected driving style.
 The target window is defined as the first $T$ samples of the future window and represents the prediction horizon of the network.
+Note that the goal of our system is to generate a strong a priori raceline and not to generate an online control mechanism.

 As shown in Fig.~\ref{fig:cnn_architecture}, each input window is encoded using a dilated Temporal Convolutional Network (TCN)~\cite{lea2017temporal} composed of two residual 1D convolutional blocks with batch normalization.
 The use of dilation allows the network to capture both local geometric features and broader contextual structure along the track while maintaining efficient computation.
 The encoded history and future features are then combined using two complementary fusion mechanisms.
 A convolutional fusion module captures local cross-window interactions, while a multi-head temporal attention layer models longer-range dependencies between past driving behavior and upcoming track geometry.
 The fused features are flattened and concatenated with the target window representation, forming a unified feature vector.
 This representation is processed by a two-layer multilayer perceptron (MLP), which predicts the raceline offset $d(s)$ for the target segment.